 We conducted the audit in accordance with generally accepted auditing standards in Sweden.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities section.
-We are independent of the company in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.
+We are independent of Infant Bacterial Therapeutics AB (publ) in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.